 Gro preferentially associates with histone tails and can do so without the involvement of additional DNA-binding interacting factors (Flores-Saaib and Courey, 2000; Sekiya and Zaret, 2007).
 Additionally, Gro associates with a histone deacetylase, HDAC1/Rpd3 (Chen et al., 1999).
 This association accounts for some but not all of Groucho’s repressive ability in vivo, where Groucho binding is associated with decreased acetylation of the tails of histones H3 and H4, as well as increased nucleosome density (Winkler et al., 2010).
 Colocalization of Gro and Rpd3 is prevalent in Kc167 cells (a cell line derived from Drosophila embryos), with over half of Groucho binding sites found to overlap Rpd3 binding (Kaul et al., 2014).

+Given the many gaps in our knowledge regarding the mechanisms of Gro-mediated repression, I carried out a genome-wide analysis of Gro function in hopes of filling in some of these gaps.
+Experiments described in Chapter 2, employing a combination of Gro-ChIP-seq on staged wild-type embryos and RNA-seq on staged embryos expressing different levels of Gro show that Groucho associates with chromatin in discrete < 1 kilobase peaks, often clustered closely upstream or within regulated genes.
+This data was used to generate a set of high-confidence Groucho targets at multiple developmental stages.
+Experiments described in Chapter 3, employing nascent-seq on staged wild-type embryos show that Groucho-regulated genes are enriched for promoter-proximal paused polymerase, suggesting a possible role for PolII stalling in Groucho-mediated gene repression.
+Chapter 4 is a published paper in which we identified the Gro interactome as a way of illuminating mechanisms of Gro-mediated repression.

 Figure 1-1.
 Groucho/TLE family proteins are partially conserved throughout metazoans.
 The Gro/TLE family of corepressors are typified by five domains defined based on function and sequence.
 Domain-wise homology to the D. melanogaster Groucho is indicated by percentages, when significant.
 Two domains, the N-terminal Q domain and the C-terminal WD-repeat domain are well conserved while the central region, consisting of the GP, CcN, and SP domains shares little sequence homology between species.
 The Q domain is involved in association with repressor and the formation of homo-oligomeric Groucho complexes.
 The WD domain is additionally involved in repressor association.
 The central region is predicted to be intrinsically disordered and serves as a scaffold for a number of protein interactions, notably with Rpd3, a histone deacetylase involved in some aspects of Groucho-mediated repression.
 The central regions also serve as a regulatory region of Groucho via being target for multiple post-translational modifications.

 Fig. 1-1

-Figure 1-2.
-Groucho interacts with numerous transcriptional co-regulators.
-Groucho interacting partners are involved in diverse and interconnected aspects of Drosophila development, including anterior-posterior and dorsal-ventral patterning and the interpretation of extra-cellular signaling.
-These interactions are largely mediated through interactions between short peptide motifs and the Gro WD-domain.
-Some factors, notably Dorsal, require the participation of additional factors to facilitate Gro recruitment.

-Fig. 1-2
+Table 1-1.
+Groucho-interacting transcription factors